Which place is cheaper, Sydney or Athens?

 When we compare the travel costs of actual travelers between Athens and Sydney, we can see that Sydney is more expensive.
 And not only is Athens much less expensive, but it is actually a significantly cheaper destination.
 Since Athens is in Europe and Sydney is in Pacific, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Athens would let you spend less money overall.
 Or, you could decide to spend more money in Athens and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Sydney would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Sydney than you might in Athens.

-Sydney is bigger, and its population is about 6 times larger than the population of Athens.
-When comparing the population of Athens vs. Sydney, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Sydney has a larger population, and is about 6 times larger than the population of Athens.
+When comparing the sizes of Athens and Sydney, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Even though both destinations experience a temperate climate with four distinct seasons, they experience these seasons at different times of the year.
 Sydney is in the southern hemisphere and summer is in January and winter is in July, but Athens has summer in [NORTHERNSUMMERMONTH] and winter in [NORTHERNWINTERMONTH].